What happens at a Clinic?

 Cleaning your glasses should never start with wiping them while they are dry.
 Rinse them with water or spray them with a glasses cleaning solution.
-Dry-wiping your glasses can move around particles of dust on the lesns and result in scratches that can damage any special coating on the.
+Dry-wiping your glasses can move around particles of dust on the lenses and result in scratches that can damage any special coating on the lens.

 Use a microfiber cloth to wipe your glasses.
 NEVER dry your lenses with paper towels, tissues, or napkins.
 Their textured surfaces can badly scratch your lenses.
 If you don’t have a microfiber cloth, you can always let your glasses air dry.